Heaven’s Gate, Jonestown, Scientology, Manson Family … destructive cults abound.

 Life is difficult.
 Customers seek out groups that provide relief from life’s challenges.

-Cult Brands provide the promise of a better tomorrow.
+Cult Brands create movements that provide the promise of a better tomorrow.
 Star Trek offers hope of a peaceful future.
 Harley-Davidson offers hope of freedom on the open road.
 Life is good offers hope and optimism for the good life.

 7 Steps to Create a Cult, Tribe or Movement